feathersjs-ecosystem/batch-loader/docs/guide.md

   { id: 3, name: 'Barbara' } ]
 ```

-Please not that the order of the results will usually differ from the order of the keys and here, in addition, there is no `users` with an `id` of `99`.
+Please note that the order of the results will usually differ from the order of the keys and here, in addition, there are no `users` with an `id` of `99`.

 The batch function has to to reorganize the above results and return: